-The Company's objective is to build a full suite of non-prime consumer credit products which today includes unsecured and secured lending products at various risk adjusted interest rates, products for those looking to build their credit such as creditplus, and a broad suite of value-add ancillary services.
-Through its robust product range, the Company looks to provide its customers with a path to improving their credit and graduating back to prime borrowing.
-In the future, the Company will continue to expand and grow the products it offers with the goal of providing non-prime consumers with the same type of choices and options available to prime consumers at their local bank.
-As the Company brings new products to market, it will look to explore existing conventional products as well as develop innovative products and new forms of credit that meet the needs of its customers and can provide meaningful improvements to their financial health.
-The Company currently has an auto loan product in development targeted to launch in 2021.
-Future products could include credit cards, lines of credit and additional products for credit establishment, including cash secured credit and starter loans.
+The Company's objective is to build a full suite of non-prime consumer credit products, which currently includes unsecured and secured lending products at various risk adjusted interest rates and a broad suite of value-add ancillary services.
+As of December 31, 2021, the Company offers traditional unsecured instalment loans, home equity secured instalment loans, automotive vehicle financing, and loans to finance the purchase of retail goods, powersports and recreational vehicles, home improvement and healthcare products and services.
+The Company will continue to expand and grow the products it offers with the goal of providing non-prime consumers with the same type of choices and options available to prime consumers through a traditional bank.
+As the Company brings new products to market, it will explore existing conventional products as well as develop new forms of credit that meet the unique needs of its customers and can provide meaningful improvements to their financial health.
+Future products may include credit cards, lines of credit and additional products for credit establishment, including cash secured credit.